prateekagr21/Flight-ticket-price-prediction/README.md

 ## Fitted the Model by using :
 - RandomForestRegressor.
 - Improved the accuracy by using Hyperparameter Tuning.
+  - Randomized searchCV
 - Plotted the Prediction.
+- Finded the best parameters.
+- Saved the model to pickle.